abegong/did_you_miss_me/README.md

 `did_you_miss_me` is a python package to create datasets with realistic patterns of missingness.

+I'm also using it as a test case to figure out general patterns for data synthesis tooling.

 Key features:

 * Generate synthetic datasets with a huge range of variable types and realistic patterns of missingness
 * (Use AI/LLMs to create datasets with sensible variable names, types, and values.)
 * You can also add missingness to existing datasets.
+* Includes logic for generating missingness with MCAR, (MAR), and MNAR statistical properties.
 * Basic use cases work in seconds, with a single line of code; no configuration needed.
-* For advanced users, the concept of `Plans` gives you very granular control over how data is created and missingness is added.
+* For advanced users, the concept of `DataTools` such as `DataGenerators` and `DataModifiers` gives you very granular control over how data is created and missingness is added.
-* Includes logic for generating missingness with MCAR, (MAR), and MNAR statistical properties.
-* (Includes utility functions to save data in several formats, including SQLite.)
+* (Includes utility functions to save data in several formats, such as SQLite, or namespaced folders of .csv, .tsv, or parquet files.)

 Stuff in (parentheses) is aspirational---not yet built.